sv_fps - unfortunately not a changeable cvar

 Bump for this thread being in the top.

-RE: sv_fps - unfortunately not a changeable cvar - Added by Jacker about 6 years ago
+RE: sv_fps - unfortunately not a changeable cvar - Added by Jacker almost 7 years ago

 IF this will be fixed in the near future it shouldn’t break compatibility in any way shape or form, but as already pointed out to the 50ms delay is hardcoded to the engine in many places in the ET version of the tech and this causes a problem: We will need to look thru the server code with a microscope to find the problem points, and that takes (a lot of)time.